Atikur-Rahman-Sabuj/Atikur-Rahman-Sabuj/README.md

 - 👋 Hi, I’m Atikur Rahman Sabuj
-- 👀 Who is a fullstack web and mobile developer, experienced with ReactJS, NodeJS, ReactNative, Flutter
+- 👀 Who is a fullstack web and mobile developer, experienced with mainly ReactJS, NodeJS, ReactNative and Flutter
 - 📫 I’m currently working in Cefalo Bangladesh.
 - 📲 You can reach me at sabuj.kucse@gmail.com.